strawberry-graphql/strawberry/docs/operations/testing.md

 This `test_query` example:

 1. defines the query we will test against; it accepts one argument, `title`, as input
-2. executes the query and assign the result to a `result` variable
+2. executes the query and assigns the result to a `result` variable
 3. asserts that the result is what we are expecting: nothing in `errors` and our desired book in `data`